mercutioviz/quickstart-blue-green-azure/README.md

 ## Deployment

 Deployment of this environment is possible via the Azure Cloud Shell.
-It is also possible via the a system that has Terraform and Ansible installed like a docker image (jvhoof/cloudgen-essentials).
+It is also possible via a system that has Terraform and Ansible installed like a docker image (jvhoof/cloudgen-essentials).
 However for this deployment you will need to pass the credentials for Azure via the command line or environment variables.
 This is done automatically in Azure Cloud Shell.

-You can also integrate the deployment of the Blue or Green environments into Azure DevOps or another CI/CD tools.
+You can also integrate the deployment of the Blue or Green environments into Azure DevOps or other CI/CD tools.

-The package provides a deploy.sh and destroy.sh scripts which will build or remove the whole setup per color when the correct arguments are supplied as well as the correct environment variables are set.
-For Azure DevOps the yaml files are provided.
+The package provides deploy.sh and destroy.sh scripts which will build or remove the whole setup per color when the correct arguments are supplied as well as the correct environment variables are set.
+For Azure DevOps the YAML files are provided.

 ### Azure CLI